Skip to main content

 Alternative: Test via curl (gateway HTTP API)

-If you prefer not to install the SDK, you can test via the gateway’s HTTP endpoint directly:
+If you prefer not to install the SDK, you can test via the Gateway’s HTTP endpoint directly:

 A non-error response confirms the pipeline is reachable and the session was established.